 The name Macau is almost synonymous with casinos and gambling.
-However, contrary to popular belief, this place has a lot more to offer to travellers.
+However, contrary to popular belief, this place has a lot more to offer to travelers.

 Macau is an autonomous region of the People’s Republic of China.
 On the map, you can find it towards the south of China, nestled between the Pearl River estuary on the south and east.
 Once an overseas Portuguese territory, it now represents a perfect amalgamation of the traditional and the modern.